 Which Physicians Practice Locum Tenens?

-So why do some physicians opt to work locum tenens assignments rather than work as a direct employee of their hospital or health system?
+So why do some physicians opt to work locum tenens assignments rather than work as a direct employee of their healthcare facility?
 There are a variety of reasons why different physicians choose to work in this manner.

-Locum tenens is an attractive option for many physicians, especially young doctors.
+Locum tenens is an attractive option for many physicians, especially young doctors and physician assistants.
 Physicians just out of residency often work locum tenens as a way to experience various jobs that may exist.
-It also gives them the chance to get hands-on experiences they didn’t get in medical school and training.
+It’s also a lifestyle that suits PAs who still get hands-on experiences in a variety of fields.

-Yet older, experienced physicians work in this way as well.
+Yet older, advanced practitioners work in this way as well.
 It’s a great opportunity for doctors who are looking to wind down their careers or work less as they near retirement.

 Doctors in the middle of their career also work locum tenens jobs as a way to get experience in various locations or environments before deciding to take on a new, permanent position.

 Other physicians work locum tenens as a way to make extra income.
-In some cases, locum tenens physicians are moonlighting (working a second or third job in order to supplement their income or pay off student loans).
+In some cases, they’re temporary physicians, moonlighting (working a second or third job) in order to supplement their income or pay off student loans.

 Where do Locum Tenens Physicians Work?